yaqwsx/KiKit/doc/panelizeCli.md

 the `Edge.Cuts` layer that the arrows point to.
 Note that the tip of the arrow must lie inside the

-- `ref` - specify the annotation symbol reference
+- `ref`: specify the annotation symbol reference
+- `tolerance`: see above

 ## Tabs